What we do

 In this section you can find out more about what we do, our achievements, and the strategic approach we take.

 We enforce equality legislation on age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation – these are known as protected characteristics.

 Britain is fortunate to have a strong equality and human rights legal framework to protect people from discrimination and violations of their basic rights and freedoms.
 However, the experiences of many people across England, Scotland and Wales often do not reflect what is set out in law.

-The Commission is:
+The Equality and Human Rights Commission is:

-1. A catalyst for change, enabling and encouraging improvement by bringing people together to devise solutions, and building capacity in other organisations to help them to effect change.
+Enabling and encouraging improvement by bringing people together to devise solutions, and building capacity in other organisations to help them to effect change.
 Where appropriate, we conduct inquiries to explore systemic issues, gather evidence and develop possible solutions.

-2. An information provider, helping people understand their rights and responsibilities and improve compliance with the law.
+Helping people understand their rights and responsibilities and improve compliance with the law.

-3. An influencer, using our legal expertise, research, insight and analysis to influence public policy and inform debates.
+Using our legal expertise, research, insight and analysis to influence public policy and inform debates.

-4. An evaluator, monitoring the effectiveness of the laws protecting people’s rights to equality and human rights, and measuring progress in society.
+Monitoring the effectiveness of the laws protecting people’s rights to equality and human rights, and measuring progress in society.

-5. An enforcer, using our strategic enforcement powers selectively to protect people against serious and systemic abuses of their rights and to clarify equality and human rights law, alongside our efforts help organisations to comply with equality and human rights standards.
+Using our strategic enforcement powers selectively to protect people against serious and systemic abuses of their rights and to clarify equality and human rights law, alongside our efforts help organisations to comply with equality and human rights standards.